xsolla/buy-button-widget/README.md

 ## Integration Guide

 Xsolla team created a script to simplify the integration of PayStation into your website.
-Please note: for the proper work of widget please make sure that you pass the ‘access_token’.
-More information about getting ‘access_token’ parameter is available [here](http://developers.xsolla.com/api.html#token).
+Please note: for the proper work of widget please make sure that you pass the 'access_token'.
+More information about getting 'access_token' parameter is available [here](http://developers.xsolla.com/api.html#token).

 [See Demo](http://livedemo.xsolla.com/pincodes/)

 Features:
-* <span style="background: yellow">Встраивание готового шаблона на страницу сайта, показ информации о продаваемом контенте, список DRM и платформ, выбор способа оплаты</span>
+* Widget can be easily embed on your page, and will provide user the details about selling content, the list of available DRM and platforms, the choice of payment methods
-* <span style="background: yellow">Открытие интерфейса оплаты</span>
+* Payment Interface opening
-* the most appropriate interface depending on the type of device
+* The most appropriate interface depending on the type of device
-* compliant with the AMD and CommonJS specification for defining modules
+* Compliant with the AMD and CommonJS specification for defining modules

 ### Getting the code

 #### Linking to Xsolla CDN

-Script is located on our CDN and is available here: [https://static.xsolla.com/embed/game-delivery/1.0.0rc2/widget.min.js](https://static.xsolla.com/embed/game-delivery/1.0.0rc2/widget.min.js).
+Script is located on our CDN and is available here: [https://static.xsolla.com/embed/game-delivery/1.0.0/widget.min.js](https://static.xsolla.com/embed/game-delivery/1.0.0/widget.min.js).
 Use this URL to integrate script on your website.

 #### Installing with Bower